llikesbagels/e23lim_SQ2_W-21145637-/README.md

 SIDE QUEST 2:

 Setup and Interaction Instructions: Open the URL, Use WASD to move the avatar around the scene.
+Use W to Jump.

 Assets: